 - Poor road or weather conditions

-If you or a loved one were injured in a commercial truck accident, contact Petrov Law Firm today for legal advice and help.
+If you or a loved one were injured in a commercial truck accident, contact Petrov Personal Injury Lawyers today for legal advice and help.

 What Damages Can I Recover After an Accident With a Commercial Vehicle?

 Examples of compensatory damages include, but are not limited to: